jcksondev/Dice-Bot/README.md

 # Dice-Bot
-Thanks to David we have to make this, you're welcome
+Thanks to David I had to make this, you're welcome